Library Science Graduate Degree Programs Online

 Online PhD in Library Science

-An online PhD in Library Science is a research degree that may prepare students to pursue careers in research, academia, and leadership in the field of library and information science (LIS).i Applicants to some library science PhD online programs must have earned a masters degree from an ALS-accredited program in LIS or masters degree in a related area.
+An online PhD in Library Science is a research degree that may prepare students to pursue careers in research, academia, and leadership in the field of library and information science (LIS).
+Applicants to some library science PhD online programs must have earned a masters degree from an ALS-accredited program in LIS or masters degree in a related area.
 Other required material might include an updated resume, essay, and GRE scores.
+(Source: O*NET)

-The various components of a PhD in Library Science might include coursework, practica, and dissertation requirements.
+The various components of a PhD in Library Science might include coursework, practice, and dissertation requirements.
 In some universities, students are provided with a one-to one mentor or faculty advisor, and may begin to conduct their own research from the get-go.
 They may also take part in monthly online seminars and meet in-person while at brief on-campus residencies.

 Due to the heavy emphasis on research, many programs build on the strengths of their own faculty.
 Some examples of study areas might include archives and preservation, reference, metadata, scholarly communication, information retrieval and visual information systems.